Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 - The marketing budget for beacon games is taken as half of their revenue.
 - By dividing the marketing budget by the estimated number of purchases, we get `CPI`.

 Out `CPI` (for the base game) is set approximately as an average between beacon games.
-Additionally, I want to note that we have set lower sales than beacon games have, so our `CPI` may be slightly lower. `CPI` grows as the target audience is covered, as it becomes more difficult to find new players
+Additionally, I want to note that we have set lower sales than beacon games have, so our `CPI` may be slightly lower. `CPI` grows as the target audience is covered, as it becomes more difficult to find new players.

 ### Marketing costs